Boeing announces $10 billion buyback, raises dividend

 The company is also preparing to invest billions of dollars in two new models, the narrow-body 737 MAX and the wide-body 777X.

-News of the increased payouts to shareholders come as the company tries to clinch a labor contract with its Seattle-area machinists that would ensure the 777X is built in there.
-The 31,000 union members have rejected Boeing’s offer, largely because it would switch their defined-benefit pension to a 401(k)-style plan.
+The increased payouts come as the company tries to clinch a labor contract with its unionized machinists that would ensure the 777X is built in the Seattle area.
+The 31,000 local union members have rejected Boeing’s offer, largely because it would switch their defined-benefit pension to a 401(k)-style plan.

-The International Association of Machinists declined to offer immediate comment on the dividend and repurchase news.
+“Boeing is looking forward to a period of long-term financial stability made possible primarily by the men and women of District 751,” said Tom Wroblewski, president of the International Association of Machinists, District 751, which represents the Seattle-area workers.

+“While other production sites have failed to hit their targets, we have delivered record numbers of airplanes at record profit margins this year, helping drive the stock price to record highs,” he added.
+“Given this, I feel it’s wrong for the company to try to take away pension benefits that provide our members with their own future financial stability.”

 For investors, the rise in returns “speaks to the belief that the company has line of sight to improving its operating performance,” said Howard Rubel, an analyst at Jefferies & Co.
 Inc. The buyback amount matched his forecast, and the dividend was larger, he said.